-Before a public health issue escalates enough to result in misinformation, you can do "prework" activities to prepare for rumors.
+Before a public health issue escalates enough to result in misleading narratives, you can do "prework" activities to prepare for rumors.
 For example, you can:

-- Identify and anticipate the rumors that come up repeatedly in the community and identify ways to prebunk these rumors (ie, discuss false information in advance) or inoculate people against them (ie, inform people about how they might be misinformed).
-Craft messaging to address repeat rumors and update them to address possible future rumors. - Keep track of which actions helped address rumors in the past and identify strategic actions for the future. - Engage in activities aimed at improving the public's resilience to misinformation and build their trust in public health.3 - Appendix A: Checklist to Improve Trust - Carry out programs that improve understanding of what public health does and the role it plays in society. - Fill out the worksheet in Table 1 to pinpoint which factors influence decisions on when and how to address misinformation.
+- Identify and anticipate the rumors that come up repeatedly in the community and identify ways to prebunk these rumors (ie, discuss false claims in advance) or inoculate people against them (ie, inform people about potential rumors).
+Craft messaging to address repeat rumors and update them to address possible future rumors. - Keep track of which actions helped address rumors in the past and identify strategic actions for the future. - Engage in activities aimed at improving the public's resilience to misleading rumors and build their trust in public health. - Appendix A: Checklist to Build Trust, Improve Public Health Communication, and Anticipate Rumors During Public Health Emergencies - Carry out programs that improve understanding of what public health does and the role it plays in society. - Fill out the worksheet in Table 1 to pinpoint which factors influence decisions on when and how to address rumors.
 For instructions on filling out this worksheet, see Step 1.2 Identify what influences your decision to respond.